NeddX/TChess/README.md

 followed by a space, and then the new coordinates for the pawn.
 E.g., ```f2 f4``` moves the White Pawn from F2 to F4.
 After making a move, the turn changes.
-Note that you can only select and move pawns that belong to your color.
+Note that you can only select and move pawns that belong to your colour.

 You can also do ```:h``` for list of available commands although they're not many.

 # Build Instructions
 Requires CMake 3.20 or higher.

 Requires Clang 12.0 or higher.

 Requires NCurses 3.6 or higher (though older versions might work, haven't tested).

 Since the project requires NCurses, this project won't compile and work on non POSIX compatible systems.